 200 years later, however, no one has the slightest idea of who he was.

 No references, for example, in the Union League of Philadelphia Historical Foundation; few of his articles published in Aurora may remain in the Pennsylvania Historical Society.

-If in 1928 “the descendants of his friends from 100 years earlier” decided to rescue his memory and placed a plaque in front of the St. Mary’s Church, on 2nd Street, where his remains rest in total serenity today when the descendants of Torres’s friends are also dead and forgotten.
+If in 1928 “the descendants of his friends from 100 years earlier” decided to rescue his memory and placed a plaque in front of the St. Mary’s Church, on 2nd Street, where his remains rest in total serenity today, and total anonymity, when the descendants of Torres’ friends are also dead and forgotten.

-That was what attracted Ambassador Torres to Philadelphia in the first place, a city where he arrived, as Benjamin Franklin did a few years earlier, determined to make a name for himself life for himself and lead a life making a decisive contribution to his fellow human beings.
-Both accomplished that.
+That was what attracted Ambassador Torres to Philadelphia in the first place, a city where he arrived, as Benjamin Franklin did some years earlier, determined to make a name for himself life for himself and lead a life making a decisive contribution to his fellow human beings.

-AL DIA will celebrate Manuel Torres in the year 2021, almost 200 years after his death, because his spirit, as well as his memory, give the celebration of Hispanic Heritage in the U.S. a new and sifgnifcant meaning.
+His spirit, as well as his memory, give the celebration of Hispanic Heritage in the U.S. a new and significant meaning.

-The “Manuel Torres” Awards will give that meaning to the “AL DIA Archetypes” in 2021, which are the best reflections of excellence among Americans of Latino descent in the current century in the areas of Health, Education, Science, Law, Armed Forces, Public Service, the Arts, the Entrepreneurial Spirit, Sports, Film, and Entertainment among others.
+The “Manuel Torres” Awards will give new meaning to the “AL DÍA Archetypes” of 2021, which are the best reflections of excellence among Americans of Latino descent in the current century in the areas of Health, Education, Science, Law, Armed Forces, Public Service, the Arts, the Entrepreneurial Spirit, Sports, Film, and Entertainment, among others.

 AL DÍA does here and now a declaration that we will do anything in our powers and resources to discover, reveal and propagate the personal and public story of the first American of Latino descent in the first capital of the United States of America, born like U.S. Army General George Meade in Spain.